roytang/blog/content/posts/2005/02/bomb-blasts-rock-rp-cities.md

 ][1]

-> Makati City, three people were killed while at least 20 others were injured after an explosion rocked a bus plying EDSA as it passed underneath the Metro Rail Transit&#8217;s Ayala Station, Metro Manila police chief Director Avelino Razon Jr. said.
+> Makati City, three people were killed while at least 20 others were injured after an explosion rocked a bus plying EDSA as it passed underneath the Metro Rail Transit&'s Ayala Station, Metro Manila police chief Director Avelino Razon Jr. said.

-What a way to celebrate Valentine&#8217;s day.
+What a way to celebrate Valentine&'s day.
 And here I was just [blogging about security issues][2].
-(Although looks like this incident wasn&#8217;t actually in the MRT.)
+(Although looks like this incident wasn&'t actually in the MRT.)

 These are the sort of things they should be focusing on, not optical media piracy.